How Long Do Late Payments Stay on Your Credit Report?

 3. Negotiate with Creditors

-If you've had a one-time slip, consider reaching out to your creditors to explain the situation.
-Some might offer goodwill adjustments to prevent reporting late payments.
+If you experienced a one-time lapse, think about contacting your creditors to explain the circumstances.
+Some might provide goodwill changes to avoid late payment reporting.

 4. Establish a Budget